pal-dev-labs/Python-for-Economic-Applications-2024-2025/README.md

 **GOOGLE COLAB**:
 The coding activities will be performed in the Google Colab Environment (https://colab.research.google.com/) that is an environment already configured with a Jupyter Notebook.

 **To access the environment you will need a Google account and a Github account.
-Bring with you both UID and pwd.**
+(Remember to bring with you both UID and pwd).**

 You can use the laptop of the Lab or your personal laptop (it must able to connect to internet).
 To test the Google Colab Environment: